beefeater-mojito/mod_gauntlet_event/README.md

 # Features

 * Start a non-avoidable, non-retreatable combat at 10-days interval (currently set as default).
-* Implemented as a special event to guaranteed events firing at the morning when a certain number of days passed since last gauntlet. \*
+* Implemented as a special event to guarantee events firing at the morning when a certain number of days passed since last gauntlet\*.
 * The enemies composition based on days passed and combat difficulty.
 ** Higher day counts draw tougher enemies from pools divided by early, mid and late game threshold.
 ** Enemies pools are hand-crafted and weighted accordingly to provide some degree of variety, while limiting too many annoying or squishy enemies.
 * Looting after events is toggleable from economy difficulty (and from a mod option menu).
 However, players are guaranteed to receive some supplies after the fight.
-* Customizable thresholds, flags and date variable (WIP).
+* Customizable thresholds, flags and scalings.
+(WIP).

-\* While the special events (examples are new ambitions, desertion) are checked frequently, there are a few edge cases where events might be prevented from firing, such as wandering near a hostile party.
+\*While the special events (examples are new ambitions and desertions) are checked frequently, there are a few edge cases where events might be prevented from firing, such as wandering near a hostile party.

 # Requirements

 1. Adam Mill's Modding Script Hook (v20+).
+2. Modern Hooks (v0.6.0+).
+3. Modding Standards and Utilities (MSU, v1.9.0+).
-2. All of the game DLC.
+4. All of the game's DLCs.

 # Installation